rtora/UCSB_Grades/README.md

 # UCSB_Grades

-University of California, Santa Barbara Grades from Fall 2015 to Winter 2021
+University of California, Santa Barbara Grades from Fall 2015 to Spring 2022

 ## How to Update the file